SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-591-0-fail-series-validation-more-than-1-dot.md

 ---
 date:
-title: Measurement series endpoint returns error if series contains more than one dot
+title: Measurement series endpoint returns an error if the series contains more than one dot
 product_area: Platform services
 change_type:
   - value: change-VSkj2iV9m